Pineapple Coconut Margarita

 We’ve had our fair share of tropical margaritas at restaurants, but they tend to be frozen and overly creamy or heavy.
 (Not that I don’t love a frozen marg, but more often than not I prefer it on the rocks).
 So instead of using coconut cream or coconut milk, we opted for coconut water in this recipe.
 Not only does it have more pure coconut flavor than coconut cream, which is super sugary, but it also preserves the thinner texture of a classic margarita.
 A win-win!

-This pineapple coconut margarita goes perfectly with summer-y, tropical snacks and meals like chips and salsa, Hawaiian pulled pork tacos, fish tacos, and fresh salads.
+This pineapple coconut margarita goes perfectly with summer-y, tropical snacks and meals like chips and salsa, Hawaiian pulled pork tacos, fish tacos with mango salsa, and fresh salads.
 Better yet, make it on a sunny day and sip on it outside – we love having happy hour on our balcony during these warmer months!

 Equipment